farmera/sare_grant/spectral_indices.md

 ![](img/ndvi-pixel-scale.png)
 ###### Figure 2.
 Scaling up.

+The specific images here are 412 by 72 pixels in size, where each pixel has a ground resolution of 2.7 centimeters (~1 square inch).

 In summary, each pixel of the final vegetation index has a value representing a number between 0 and 1.
 The strength of that value is used to infer a physical property, in this case the relative amount of photosynthesis occurring at that specific point on the ground.
 NDVI and other index values are 'dimensionless' meaning that the physical values